domhabersack/domhabersack.com/_posts/2020-01-07-how-to-split-arrays-into-equal-sized-chunks.md

 categories: ["JavaScript"]
 date: 2020-01-07 08:27
 excerpt: JavaScript does not provide a function to split arrays into several smaller arrays.
 Let’s build one ourselves.
-hero_alt: A lot of rubber ducks, neatly organized on shelves.
+heroAlt: A lot of rubber ducks, neatly organized on shelves.
-hero_caption: Look at all these neatly grouped rubber ducks.
+heroCaption: Look at all these neatly grouped rubber ducks.
 ---
 JavaScript provides a way to split strings into arrays with [`split()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split).
 If we want to split arrays into smaller arrays, we have to do so by hand, as there is no native function for that.
 To break a long list of elements into smaller groups, we can use a combination of [`map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) and [`slice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice).